Ethan-Dowdall/Ethan-Dowdall.github.io/README.md

 # Ethan Dowdall's Portafolio.

 This will include the projects I am proud to showcase as an accurate demonstration of my skills.
-This is a very large work in progress nothelped by me being rusty with HTML and CSS.
+This is a very large work in progress not helped by me being rusty with HTML and CSS.